energywebfoundation/avn-dev-node/README.md

 ### Solution Registrar Flow

-1. Follow the instructions to [register as a solution registrar via Polkadot.js](#signing-up-solution-registrar)

-2. Use the follow script as an example to register solution.
+Use the follow script as an example to register solution.
 `ALICE` is one of the predefined development accounts.
 This script first signups ALICE as solution registrar, which allows next to register solution.